Vadimohka/SoftwareDesing2022/README.md

 ## Languages
 Kotlin, Dart (Flutter), React Native, Swift (for iOS).
-Xamarin and Java are banned.
+Xamarin and Java allowed in agreement with the teacher

 # Tasks